 Governors are appointed for 14-year terms, which are staggered and expire on Jan.
 31 of every year that ends in an even number.
-That’s supposed to insulate the Fed from political influence, safeguarding against a president single-handedly “stacking the board” with his preferences, according to the St. Louis Fed.
+That’s supposed to insulate the Fed from political influence, preventing presidents from single-handedly “stacking the board” with their preferences, according to the St. Louis Fed.

 Once a governor has fulfilled a term for 14 years, he or she cannot be reappointed.
-But if they’re fulfilling an unexpired term, as is the case for Brainard and Clarida, they can be reappointed for another 14 years, opening up the possibility that those officials stay on the Fed for longer.
+But if they’re fulfilling an unexpired term, as is the case for Barr and Jefferson, they can be reappointed for another 14 years, opening up the possibility that those officials stay on the Fed for longer.

-The chair and two vice chairs, however, must be reappointed and confirmed every four years.
+The chair and two vice chairs must be reappointed and confirmed every four years.
 But even if those officials aren’t confirmed, they could technically still choose to stay for the rest of their tenure as a governor.
-If Chair Powell, for example, isn’t reappointed when his term as chair expires in February 2022, he could technically choose to stay on the Fed’s board of governors until January 2028.

 What authority do they have over other Fed officials?

 Mainly, the Fed’s board of governors has a bigger influence than the 12 reserve bank presidents because those officials have a permanent vote on rate decisions, rather than following a three-year rotating schedule (though the New York Fed also has a permanent vote).
-When the Fed’s governors are fully staffed, they make up the majority of votes (7 of 12) on the FOMC.
+They also make up the majority of votes (7 of 12) on the FOMC.

 What other responsibilities does the board have?

-- Approving the annual budgets and expenditures of reserve banks, which includes how much each reserve bank president is paid and the regional Fed banks’ individual discount rates;
+- Approving the annual budgets, expenditures and operations of reserve banks, which includes how much each reserve bank president is paid and the regional Fed banks’ individual discount rates;

 - Approving who is chosen as a reserve bank president and appointing three of the nine directors of each reserve bank (which are part of a committee that selects the nominee for each regional bank’s president);